VESIT-CMPN-Projects/2023-24-TE46/README.md

 ## Introduction

 The Large Hadron Collider (LHC) at CERN is the largest and most powerful particle accelerator.
 It accelerates protons to nearly the velocity of light and collides them at four locations around its ring.
 At one of its four collision points, CMS Detector acts as a giant, high-speed camera, taking 3D “photographs” of particle collisions from all directions up to 40 million times each second.
 For the High-Granularity Calorimeter in CMS, a sizable number of sensor modules are built across labs all around the world.
 In doing so, every sensor module goes through around 700 checkpoints for visual inspection.
-In place of the traditional methods of assessment involving manual intervention, we suggest a Quality Assurance framework analyzing components of sensor modules across various stages of assembly using deep learning-based computer vision techniques to automatically find manufacturing flaws when evaluating a large number of modules in order to more appropriately assess the checkpoints and increase the efficiency for production of sensor modules.
+In place of the traditional methods of assessment involving manual intervention, we suggest a Quality Assurance framework analyzing components of sensor modules across various stages of assembly using deep learning-based computer vision techniques to automatically find manufacturing flaws when evaluating a large number of modules to more appropriately assess the checkpoints and increase the efficiency for production of sensor modules.

 ## Installing the application